mychris/xbmc-command/README.md

       system            Call system procedure
       youtube           Play a youtube video
       slideshow         Starts a Picture slideshow
-      lyrics            Get the lyrics of the current song. notification      Shows a GUI notification
+      lyrics            Get the lyrics of the current song notification      Shows a GUI notification
       scan              Scans the XBMC library
       wake-on-lan       Turn the XBMC Mediacenter on via Wake-On-Lan